mtitinger/zz_doc/internal/SEPASSRFNT-14-EEPROM-Management.md

 # Tlgate-vpd Library
 ## API

-We prodivide a trivial API to access the EEPROM in read-only, under runtime.
+We provide a trivial API to access the EEPROM in read-only, under runtime.

+### Library Init and Exit

 * *tlgate_vpd_init*, *tlgate_vpd_exit* 	allocate and release API resources.

+### Accessors (read only) for the stored data

 * *tlgate_vpd_get_serial_number*		get the serial number
 * *tlgate_vpd_get_product_type*		get the coded product type
 * *tlgate_vpd_get_hostname*		get the default hostname, based on the MAC address